Section 1 - The Church and Building Law

 If the owner/manager of a relevant building fails to provide and maintain an evacuation scheme (as required by section 21B of the Act), FENZ may apply for an order that the building be closed until those requirements have been met.

-If the means of escape from a fire is:
+If the means of escape from a fire are:

 The building no longer requires an evacuation scheme because the building:

-Notices of building events should be sent to FENZ using their online forms at https//onlineservices.fire.org.nz
+Notices of building events should be sent to FENZ in writing.

 Application to Church Property

-Most existing churches and/or church halls will accommodate 100 or more people, and therefore fire evacuation regulations apply, and an approved evacuation scheme is required.
-There will also be instances where the Church is the owner of buildings that are not fitted with sprinklers and which provide employment facilities for more than 10 people.
+Most existing churches and/or church halls will accommodate 100 or more people, and therefore, fire evacuation regulations apply, and an approved evacuation scheme is required.
+There will also be instances where the Church owns buildings that are not fitted with sprinklers and that provide employment facilities for more than 10 people.
 It should be noted that the Church may not be the employer of those people, but obligations arise because it is the owner of the property in which they are employed.

-Quite specific requirements relate to aged care facilities and nursing homes, and these should be the subject of individual analysis and review.
+Specific requirements related to aged care facilities and nursing homes should be the subject of individual analysis and review.

 Managers of any new buildings that need evacuation schemes must make an application for an approved scheme to FENZ no later than 30 days after the earlier of the dates, which:

-• The Heritage NZ Pouhere Taonga Act 2014
+The Heritage New Zealand Pouhere Taonga Act 2014

 If you are planning alterations or the demolition of buildings on any site associated with pre-1900 human activity, you may need to apply for an Archaeological Authority from Heritage New Zealand before starting any work.
-This includes any pre-1900 buildings and other structures and any site where there is material evidence relating to the history of New Zealand.
+This includes any pre-1900 buildings and other structures, and any site with material evidence relating to the history of New Zealand.

 About the Act